vohvelikissa/vohvelikissa.github.io/README.md

 - Created a section for general profession specific stats
 - Created a section for work related reasonable takes
 - Formatted this list a bit better
+- added my first line to my from scratch nvim setup (it's a print)